Wabinab/Xenoblade-Chronicles-3-The-Book/src/91_melia.md

 # More About Melia

+> Before reading this, it's encouraged that [you read about Zeon first, because this story assumes you were already introduced to Zeon.](./86_zeon.md) He doesn't appear in the main story, but we included an introduction story for him for you to be introduced to him.

 The group was exiting the blood-red-lit factory of Keves Castle towards the alleyway when they were met with someone whom tried to keep a low profile.
 Stopping in her track, she asked to "Excuse me." and quickly walked in between them, hoping them not to take notice of her, but Mio recognized,

 "That voice..."